Lorne - Anglesea

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Lorne-Anglesea has 17 active public transport stops.
-These are served by a mix of buses operating along four routes.
-Together, these routes provide 105 weekly passenger trips.
+These are served by buses on four different routes.
+Together, these routes provide a total of 105 weekly passenger trips.

-The transport accessibility is limited, with residents living an average of 687 meters from the nearest stop.
-On average, there are 15 trips per day across all routes, which equates to approximately six weekly trips per individual stop.
+Transport access is limited, with residents typically living 687 metres from the nearest stop.
+On average, there are 15 trips per day across all routes, which equates to about six weekly trips per individual stop.

 Frequently Asked Questions - Transport